rainestorme/murkmod/docs/js_plugins.md

   alert("You clicked the button!");
 }
 ```

+Optionally, you can add an array of strings, `PLUGIN_DEPENDENCIES`, to provide a list of plugins published in murkmod that your plugin requires to run correctly.
+Plugin dependencies are resolved recursively, so be careful about creating deep dependency trees that may increase installation times.

 Otherwise, publishing of a JS plugin is identical to that of a bash plugin - fork the murkmod repo, add the file to `/plugins`, and make a PR.